gresakg/Skela/README.md

 And more will come.

+There's no documentation at this point, but you can consult documentation of each respective project.

 Nothing except the skeleton and jquery is called by default making the base page super light.
 You include just what you need to.

 *Skela* means scaffold in bosnian construction jargon.